Are you maximizing all the sale opportunities your Facebook cover photo offers?

 Keep in mind that all mobile devices are different sizes, so you will want to consider that when you are designing your image.

 Your profile picture is located on the bottom left and will cover some of your cover photos.
 You will not want to put anything important in that area.

-The dimensions for your profile picture is 160 pixels x 160 pixels on PCs and 36 pixels x 36 pixels.
+Your profile picture’s dimensions are 160 pixels x 160 pixels on PCs and 36 pixels x 36 pixels.

 How To Create A Facebook Cover Photo

 There are many ways that you can create your cover photos.

 Some people use Photoshop Elements to create their images.
 Other people make beautiful images on a free online image editor like PicMonkey.

 I have tried Photoshop Elements, PicMonkey, and a few others.